-Last September I introduced you to the Haspengouw, an area of Belgium that is renowned for its fruit industry.
-Every year the region produces around 360,000 tons of pears and 280,000 tons of apples, topped up with significant volumes of cherries, strawberries and soft fruits.
+A couple of years ago I introduced you to the Haspengouw, an area of Belgium that is renowned for its fruit industry.
+Every year the region produces around 360,000 tons of pears and 280,000 tons of apples.
+Moreover, the region produces significant volumes of cherries, strawberries and soft fruits.

-If you remember, I cycled the 70-kilometre “fruitoogstrit” (fruit harvest cycle ride); a super route through the orchards, which at that time of the year were bursting with ripe fruit.
-You can read my account here.
+If you remember, I cycled the 70-kilometre “fruitoogstrit” (fruit harvest cycle ride).
+This is a super route through the orchards, which at that time of the year were bursting with ripe fruit.
 I also mentioned that I was intending to return to this area in Spring, when all the fruit trees are in full bloom.

 So now is the perfect time to get on a bike and cycle through the wonderfully pink orchards of the Haspengouw.

-Where’s the best place to see the Haspengouw blossom?
+Where’s the best place to see the Haspengouw blossoms?

 How can I resist his suggestion?